 The capitalist carousel that now typifies Britain’s railways continues as London Midland loses the franchise to operate routes across the region’s network.
 London Midland is owned by Govia, a joint venture between Go-Ahead, which arose out of the privatisation of the bus industry, and Keolis, itself jointly owned by French state railways operator SNCF and a Quebec public pension fund.

-Now the licence to extort the travelling public has gone West Midlands Trains, a new joint venture between Dutch group Abellio, East Japan Railway Company and Japanese conglomerate Mitsui & Co, has won the nine-year contract and will begin services on 10 December.
+Now the licence to extort the travelling public has gone to West Midlands Trains, a new joint venture between Dutch group Abellio, East Japan Railway Company and Japanese conglomerate Mitsui & Co.
+WMT has won the nine-year contract and will begin services on 10 December.
 They are the first Japanese companies to gain a rail franchise in Britain.

 Abellio is the international arm of the Dutch national rail operator Nederlandse Spoorwegen.
 East Japan Railway Company was formed in 1987 after being privatised from the government-run Japanese National Railways.